-Variable label inflows re-hiring, female

-Variable name ein_wdr_f

-Data type Numerical

-Origin ВеН

-Detailed description This variable contains the number of inflows of female workers in the re- spective year which are cases of re-hiring.
+Variable label inflows, re-hiring Variable name ein_wdr Data type Numerical Origin ВеН Detailed description This variable contains the number of inflows in the respective year which are cases of re-hiring.
 A case is regarded as a re-hire if the employee was working in the estab- lishment on the reference date of 30.06 of the respective year and on at least one of the reference dates (30.06) in the preceding 3 years but not on that of the previous year (employment in t, t-2 or t-3, but not in t-1).
 Due to the definition of re-hiring, this variable is only available from 1977 onwards.

-Sensitive variable No

-Notes This variable is a component of the BHP extension file "worker flows", which is only made available to users on application.
+Sensitive variable No Notes This variable is a component of the BHP extension file "worker flows", which is only made available to users on application.